Pancreatic-Cancer-Treatment

 Exposure to high-energy radiation is associated with an increased risk of pancreatic cancer, like exposure to electromagnetic radiation from communication towers on rooftops.

-This can occur through medical imaging such as X-rays and CT scans or radiation therapy for cancer.
+This also can occur through medical imaging such as X-rays and CT scans or radiation therapy for cancer.
 The health risks from radiation exposure due to these tests are very low, and it is important to undergo these tests for accurate diagnosis and appropriate treatment.
-Doctors keep radiation exposure to the minimum necessary and only perform these procedures when required to ensure that the benefits outweigh the risks of the original cancer treatment.
+Doctors keep radiation exposure to the minimum necessary and only perform these procedures when required to ensure that the benefits outweigh the risks of the treatment.

 6- Other medical conditions:

-Chronic Pancreatitis: There is a link between chronic pancreatitis and pancreatic cancer.
+Chronic pancreatitis: There is a link between chronic pancreatitis and pancreatic cancer.
 In rare cases, pancreatitis can run in families (hereditary pancreatitis) and represents about 1% of pancreatitis cases.
 Individuals with hereditary pancreatitis are at a higher risk of developing pancreatic cancer compared to the general population.

 Diabetes: Diabetes is a condition that affects pancreatic cells that normally produce insulin.
 People with diabetes have an increased risk of developing pancreatic cancer.